Nina, not her real name, works for a cleaning company that sends her into private homes, in exchange for about $20 an hour cash-in-hand.

 I really would like to have a formal job and I’d love to pay tax, as long as I can pay for myself and my family, but unfortunately it is very hard.

-Some of the workers I interviewed are battling with mental illness and others are migrants who struggle to have their qualifications recognised.
+Some of the workers I interviewed are battling with mental illness.
+Others are migrants who struggle to have their qualifications recognised.

-Some of these industries will be targeted by the government in response to the recommendations of the Black Economy Taskforce.
-For example, the establishment of a hotline to detect black economy activities and the expansion of reporting requirements and measures aimed at visa holders.
+The government will target some of these industries in response to the recommendations of the Black Economy Taskforce.
+These include, for example, the establishment of a hotline to detect black economy activities and the expansion of reporting requirements and measures aimed at visa holders.

 But the government’s budget announcements also implicate much smaller businesses as well as individuals, where the flow-on effects are likely to be felt by those who say they have little choice but to work for cash-in-hand.